 Norbert Kaiser works at the academy from August 30th to September 8th 2021.

 studied in Mainz and Detmold and with Herman Jung at the Nordwestdeutsche Musikakademie.
 He was solo bassoonist of the Bamberger Symphoniker and member of the Sabine Meyer wood wind ensemble.
-Teaching for several years at the University of Music in Weimar, he works since 2001 as a professor of bassoon at the University of Music in Köln and since 2015 as a professor of wind chamber music at the University of Music Hanns Eisler in Berlin.
+Klütsch was a professor at the University of Music Weimar, the University of Music Hanns Eisler Berlin and the University of Music and Dance Köln.

 studied with Prof. Steurer and at the University of Music in Munich with Prof. Schilde.
 With a fellowship she studied at the Indiana University in Bloomington with Prof. Hokanson.
 She is prizewinner of several international competitions and played concerts all over the world.
 Since 2003 she is professor at the University of Music in Frankfurt, teacher at the foundation Villa Musica and since 2014 Artistic Director of the “Festeburgkonzerte”.

 Angelika Merkle works at the academy from September 9th to 19th 2021.